grantj-re3/MusiCalzone/theory/Links_SoundPhysics.md

 ## String vibration

 1. [StudySmarter | Vibrating String](https://www.studysmarter.co.uk/explanations/physics/waves-physics/vibrating-string/)
+   - A vibrating string in physics refers to a string's back-and-forth motion caused by an initial displacement from its equilibrium position, where it seeks to return but overshoots due to accumulated momentum.
+   - The causes of string vibration involve an energy transfer and wave motion initiated by displacing a string from its equilibrium position.
+The string vibrates until all the initial provided energy is dissipated, and its frequency depends on its tension, length, and mass.
+   - When a string vibrates, it creates a transverse wave with the string's displacement being perpendicular to the wave's motion.
+The speed of the wave depends on the tension and linear density of the string.
+This displacement and subsequent reflection of waves create standing wave patterns known as modes of vibrations.
+   - The mathematical interpretation of vibrating strings... is characterized by standing waves that represent the harmonic frequencies of the string, known as the modes of vibration or harmonics.
+   - Vibrating strings have numerous real-world applications, including producing sound in stringed instruments...

 1. [University NSW: School of Physics: Joe Wolfe | Music Acoustics: Strings, standing waves and harmonics](https://www.phys.unsw.edu.au/jw/strings.html)
    - The pitch of a note is determined by how rapidly the string vibrates.
 This depends on four things: